Trump Faces Most Consequential Day Of His Presidency So Far

 But if the first bill dies in the House, the broader message could be devastating for both Trump and House Republicans.
 The failure would signal that they haven't yet found a way to govern in Washington despite finally holding both the White House and control of Congress.
 The setback would spell doom for many of Trump's other priorities, including tax reform, and exacerbate what's already been a bad week for the White House, which began with FBI Director James Comey confirming to Congress that they are investigating possible ties between the Trump campaign and the Russian government.

-In many ways , Republicans have backed themselves into a no-win situation.
+In many ways, Republicans have backed themselves into a no-win situation.
 If they rush to pass an unpopular bill riddled with problems, they're giving Democrats plenty of ammunition to use in the midterm elections, and GOP members on defense at town halls over health care could be further put on their heels.
 But if the bill fails, the discord and disarray in the GOP overshadowed by Trump's unlikely win last November will only be magnified, and this could only be the beginning of headaches for Republicans at both ends of Pennsylvania Avenue.

 NPR's Barbara Sprunt contributed to this report.